craftercms/docs/source/developers/projects/craftercms/index.rst

 ||                                || <someDefaultSaltValue>                                             |
 +---------------------------------+---------------------------------------------------------------------+

-Here are the configuration variables used in Crafter CMS:
+Here are the configuration variables used in CrafterCMS:

 +--------------------------+---------------------------------------------------------------------+
 || Configuration           || Description                                                        |